 The soldier of the future, a new source of field information

-The miniaturization of the sensors with which the soldier of the future will be equipped allows him to be equipped with sensors and microcomputers that will help him better perceive his environment.
+The soldier of the future will be equipped with sensors and microcomputers that will help better perceive their environment.

 Here again, analytics defense has its role to play.
-Whether it is for the effectiveness of fire or the real-time measurement of his physical condition, the soldier in the field can count on an embedded IoT-type architecture that multiplies his capabilities.
+Whether it is for the effectiveness of tactical interventions or real-time measurement of physical condition, the soldier in the field can count on an embedded IoT-type architecture to multipy their capabilities.

-These new cybernetic perception devices also provide his command with precise information on his operational condition and deployment.
-Important decisions can then be made by both the soldier and the staff to respond to any critical situation.
+These new cybernetic perception devices also provide command with precise information on a soldier’s operational condition and deployment.
+Important decisions can then be made to respond to any critical situations.

 A 360° view of the battlefield

-By using the capabilities of big data defense in a principled way, the defense aerospace industry can achieve a long-standing goal of having a 360-degree view of the battlefield.
+By using the capabilities of big data defense in a principled manner, the defense aerospace industry can achieve a long-standing goal of having a 360-degree view of the battlefield.

-This is also true for all defense activities that are not necessarily all related to combat.
-On the battlefield, the global view provided by data analysis is likely to minimize the effects of the fog of war, particularly for aerospace defense.
+This is also true for defense activities that are not necessarily all related to combat.
+On the battlefield, the global view provided by data analysis minimize the effects of the fog of war, particularly for aerospace defense.

-A global view allows better and faster decision making.
-In the event of a conflict, these two factors give the warring parties a distinct advantage.
+A global view allows improved and faster decision making.
+Adding a distinct advantage in the event of conflict.

-By using data analysis at every level of defense activity, an entire sector can hope to gain a global and real-time awareness of its capabilities to better project them.
+By using data analysis at every level of defense activity, the entire sector can gain a global and real-time awareness of its capabilities.